Plasma Cutting Speeds: What They Are and How to Optimize Them

 Understanding Plasma Cutting Speeds

-How exactly do you determine the right plasma cutting speed?
-You need to evaluate the material’s thickness and type, as these factors directly influence the cutting speed, typically measured in inches per minute (IPM).
+Determining the right plasma cutting speed starts with the material’s thickness and type.
+These factors directly influence cutting speed, which is measured in inches per minute (IPM).

 Factors Affecting Speed in Plasma Cutting